jmontleon/pixelbook-fedora/README.md

 ## Update Coreboot
 If you followed the instructions above you should be all set.

 If you skipped the instructions above because coreboot was already installed please ensure it is up to date.
 At least one [trace](https://github.com/jmontleon/pixelbook-fedora/issues/5#issuecomment-985623474) in dmesg was resolved by a firmware update.

+You may also encounter a [bug](https://bugzilla.kernel.org/show_bug.cgi?id=215269) that causes slow boots and hangs on shutdown if running coreboot versions prior to 4.16, which contains this [fix](https://review.coreboot.org/c/coreboot/+/61262).

 ## Install Fedora
 1. Prepare a bootable [Fedora USB stick](https://fedoramagazine.org/make-fedora-usb-stick/)